Da Capo (Ace of Base album)

-Da Capo is the fourth studio album released by Swedish pop group Ace of Base.
-It was released in 2002 in Europe (on Edel-Mega/Universal) and Japan (on Toshiba EMI with a different cover and additional tracks).
+Da Capo is the fourth studio album by Swedish pop group Ace of Base.
+It was released in Europe on 30 September 2002 through Edel-Mega Records and Universal Music Group.

 The album is named for the musical term da capo, meaning "back to the beginning."
 It was intended to be a return to the band's initial sound.

 The album was released on clear and yellow vinyl for the first time in 2020.